khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

-## module aims summery
+## summery of module aims
 To help
 - critically assess our current digital identities (with the V&R map and some additional theory)
-- further develop our insitutional (professional) digital identies by introducing tools/methods including
+- further develop our insitutional (professional) digital identies by introducing tools/methods for
   - project management
   - logging
   - writing